 Day 3 – Rome Neighborhood Walks

 Day Three of our Rome tour itinerary explores some of the best neighborhoods in the city!
 Lace up your walking shoes and discover the city on this leisurely self-guided Rome walking tour.

-Click here for a city sightseeing Rome route map to the sights on Day Three of our 3-day trip to Rome
+Use this link to Google Maps for a city sightseeing Rome route map to the sights on Day Three of our 3-day trip to Rome.